Home > Air Suspension > Mercedes Air Suspension Strut Airbag Replacement DIY

 Disconnect the tie upper control arm from the steering knuckle.
 Use a front-end repair kit to remove the upper control arm without damaging the ball joint.

 Next, we need to disconnect the stabilizer bar link.
-If the bolt starts to spin, it will most likely need a Torx bit to prevent it from spinning.
+If the bolt starts to spin, a Torx bit will most likely prevent it from spinning.

 Remove all the wires and lines from their mounting bracket.